antonfirsov/docs/2024/01-Jan/introducing-blazor-sortable/introducing-blazor-sortable.md

 post_date: 2024-01-15 10:05:00
 ---

 A common feature for web apps is sortable lists.
 [SortableJS](https://github.com/SortableJS/Sortable) is one of my favorite JavaScript libraries and I missed it when developing with Blazor.
 To remedy this, I decided to wrap SortableJS to make it a Blazor component, named [Bazor Sortable](https://blazorsortable.theurlist.com), that I have made open source on GitHub that I think you will love.
-In this post will walk you through how to add it into your own Blazor web apps.
+In this post I will walk you through how to add it into your own Blazor web apps.

+> Note: Blazor Sortable is an open-source community component and not an official component from Microsoft.
+The Fluent UI for Blazor team is working on integrating a sortable component in an upcoming release of Fluent UI for Blazor.
+You can try the [Fluent UI Sortable Demo](https://black-pebble-0dc79cb03-1334.westeurope.3.azurestaticapps.net/SortableList) today.

 Check the demo out here: [https://blazorsortable.theurlist.com](https://blazorsortable.theurlist.com)